S-ayanide/Population-and-Volcano-Check-Webmap/README.md

 import folium
 folium.GeoJson(data=open("scripts/world.json",'r',encoding="utf-8-sig").read()
 ```
-## Contributing
+## Pull Request
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+Pull Requests are welcome.
+Please follow these rules for the ease of understanding:
+* Make sure to check for available issues before raising one
+* Give me a maximum of 24-48 hours to respond
+* Have proper documentation on the parts you are changing/adding

+#### Feel free to contribute